Andrew Drzemczewski: Education and professional qualifications

 He subsequently returned to the LSE where he obtained, in 1981, his PhD, which was published by the Oxford University Press in 1983: European Human Rights Convention in Domestic Law: A Comparative Study.
-He also obtained, in 1974, the Diploma of the Strasbourg-based International Institute of Human Rights and was called to the English Bar in 1981 (member of the Honourable Society of the Middle Temple, London).
+He also obtained, in 1974, the Diploma of the Strasbourg-based International Institute of Human Rights and was called to the English Bar in 1985 (member of the Honourable Society of the Middle Temple, London).

 Career at the Council of Europe

-He has worked for the Council of Europe since 1985.
+He worked for the Council of Europe since 1985.

-As of April 2005, he is head of the Legal Affairs & Human Rights Department of the Parliamentary Assembly of the Council of Europe.
+As of April 2005, until his departure in 2016, he was head of the Legal Affairs & Human Rights Department of the Parliamentary Assembly of the Council of Europe.

 Previous in-house experience includes work in the then Directorate of Human Rights (having worked on the reform of the European Convention on Human Rights between the years 1987 and 1994; he also headed a newly created section for co-operation with countries of Central and Eastern Europe, and was secretary to an ad hoc committee of experts responsible directly to the Committee of Ministers on CSCE (now OSCE), Human Dimension issues.
 He had principal responsibility for the organization of a ministerial conference on Human Rights, held in Rome in 1990).

 Between the years 1995 and 1997 he was secretary to an informal working party on Protocol No.11 to the European Convention on Human Rights, under the co-chairmanship of the Deputy Secretary General (Peter Leuprecht) & the president of the European Court of Human Rights (Rolv Ryssdal), before becoming, in 1996, the head of the secretary general's Monitoring Unit, with responsibility to set up and launch the Committee of Ministers confidential monitoring procedure (compliance with commitments accepted by member States of the Council of Europe).

 Other functions/activities

-Since 1986 he has been legal correspondent for "The Times" newspaper, London (Human Rights Law Reports, Strasbourg) and over 320 of his law reports have been published to-date.
+Since 1986 he has been legal correspondent for "The Times" newspaper, London (Human Rights Law Reports, Strasbourg) and over 400 of his law reports have been published to-date.